+Once we turn the bend into Heather Meadows, Mount Shuksan suddenly appears, overwhelming the landscape.
+There is simply nothing else to look at so I stand there gawking, forgetting to breathe.
 Then I realize that I have become more self-conscious rather than less: here am I at the foot of this incredible creation, wondering at how blessed I am to be there, and it becomes all about me.
 The mountain has been here for eons and will continue to be here for eons, and we’re merely passing through, bubbles floating on the unending stream of time.

 Yesterday we were completely alone in what typically is a place of many gawkers, all setting up tripods and clicking cameras.
 It was absolutely silent – even the birds had abandoned the chilly hills for warmer climes lower down.